dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1689: Creativity aids education and cultural literacy.
+### T1689: Writers and artists can inspire, educate, and entertain.

 |Support|
 |---|